• Skip to primary navigation

 Ingredient Notes

-This Goan kingfish fry recipe is quick and easy, requiring only a few simple ingredients, and is ready in 30 minutes (excluding marinating time).
-Most of the ingredients are pantry staples, yet they come together beautifully to create a dish that’s both flavorful and comforting.
-You can make Mackerel fry with the same ingredients.
+This Goan kingfish fry recipe is quick and easy, requiring only a few simple ingredients in 30 minutes (excluding marinating time).
+You can make it with any other fish, like this Indian mackerel fry, made with the same ingredients.

 individually labeled ingredients to make king fish fry are laid out on a table.

-• King Fish Fillets: The king fish fillets are the star of the show, and I always make sure to choose the freshest ones.
-More tips on choosing fresh fish are shared in the frequently asked questions section.
-When working with King Fish fillets, it's essential to get them thinly sliced by your fish vendor.
+• Kingfish Fillets: I always choose fresh kingfish fillets.
+More tips on choosing fresh fish are shared in the recipe FAQs section below.
+Get the kingfish fillets thinly sliced by your fish vendor.
 Thinly cut fillets cook quickly and evenly, making them perfect for frying, grilling, or baking.
 Their firm texture holds up well in the pan, ensuring a beautiful golden crust when fried.
-You can use frozen king fish fillets too.
+You can also use frozen kingfish fillets.
 If using frozen fish, ensure it is fully thawed and patted dry before marinating.
-You can use any other fish like Mackerel or Pomfret for this recipe.
+You can use any other fish, like Mackerel or Pomfret for this recipe.

-• Ginger-garlic paste: Adds a beautiful aroma and flavor to this Indian-style fish fry.
+• Ginger-garlic paste: Helps to remove fish smell and adds aroma and flavor to this Indian-style fish fry.

 • Lemon juice or tamarind: Adds a tangy touch to the kingfish fillets.
 Substitute it with vinegar.

-• Oil - I used coconut oil for this king fish recipe.
-Coconut oil is traditional for Goan recipes and adds an authentic coastal flavor.
+• Oil: I used coconut oil for this Goan kingfish recipe.
+It adds an authentic coastal flavor.
 You can use any other cooking oil that has a high smoke point and neutral flavor.

 Prepare the fish masala paste